-

 2. Location Signs

-Airport location signs are essential for helping pilots navigate the complex network of taxiways, ramps, and other areas while on the ground.
-These signs also provide valuable information about airport boundaries.
+Airport Location Signs are essential for helping pilots navigate the complex network of taxiways, ramps, and other areas while on the ground.
+These airport location signs help you to identify your current position through a network of taxiways and runways.

 Location signs have the following characteristics: